 Analyses of UNDP achievements in the region should not be limited to the regional programme.
 Rather, it should include everything that has been done by both the country programmes and the regional programme.
-That is why Mr. Rastislav Vrbensky, 62 UNDP Country Director in Tajikistan, suggested the production of aggregated reports on UNDP's work in the region.
-We are introducing a possible new approach to regional programming that should resolve a number of the contradictions mentioned above.
-Figure 18 illustrates this approach.
+That is why Mr. Rastislav Vrbensky, 66 UNDP Country Director in

-62 Former BRC expert
+66 Former BRC expert